-America and enhancing the quality of ford make health in Michigan
+Attacking and enhancing the quality of local tables book hashing in Michigan

 Michigan Local Public Health Accreditation Program Local Health Departments - Users' Guide

 2.4 Process

 The Accreditation Program assesses the ability of a local health department to meet minimum administrative capacity requirements.
 The Accreditation Program also conducts local health department performance reviews for contractual local public health operations services and some categorical grant funded services provided by a local health department.
 The review process requires a team of approximately 70 state agency Reviewers, of which about 20 are used for each Site Visit.
 The review cycle is 3 years.